teks/squadron-commander/HOWTOPLAY.md

 * Combat has occurred.
 * A ship has no orders, most likely because it completed its current orders.
-(If you need a ship to remain stationary, order it to `wait`.)
+(If you need a ship to remain stationary, order it to wait with `wt`.)
 * The scenario's victory or defeat conditions have been met.
 You are returned to the command line so you can examine the final simulation state.